 The liquidity risk refers to the difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial assets.
-The liquidity risk is managed on the basis of expected maturity dates of the financial liabilities.
-It is expected that all the liabilities will be paid at their contractual maturity.
+There are no non-current financial liabilities at the end of the reporting year.
+It is expected that all the liabilities will be settled at their contractual maturity.